 - We have a unique location for studying the environment -- tropical ecosystems, coral reefs, volcanoes, and watersheds.
 The surrounding natural beauty provides us with exceptional opportunities for field trips and class, lab, and practicum projects.
 Examples include on-campus projects at the University's Hawai'i Loa campus, boat labs on Kaneohe Bay, and field monitoring at nearby He’eia stream.

-- Our students in this major come from all over the world -- many from the mainland United States, but we also have students from, among other countries, France, Malaysia, India, the Caribbean, Brazil, Ecuador, Sweden, Norway, and Japan.
+- Our students in this program come from all over the world -- many from the mainland United States, but we also have students from, among other countries, France, Malaysia, India, the Caribbean, Brazil, Ecuador, Sweden, Norway, and Japan.
 This provides a culturally rich experience for students both in and out of the classroom.

 - Some of our special program features include student interaction with the community through practicum and research experiences for hands-on, project-based learning; on-going faculty mentoring of students; and regularly scheduled information meetings and programs about the curriculum and career opportunities.